vlandham/captain_z/out/captain_z.md

 Then, he saw Captain Zephyr running down the pier toward the boat.

-"Well I'll be a talking gator," he muttered.
+"Well I'll be a talkin' gator," he muttered.

 She was far off, but his red eye made sure it was her.
 The eye was glowing hot now, like an iron just out of the fire.